|

 Why Investors Like Schwab

-Diverse Investment Choices: Choose from a variety of assets like stocks, mutual funds, ETFs, and more for a balanced portfolio.
+Diverse Investment Options: Choose from various investments like stocks, mutual funds, ETFs, and more to create a balanced portfolio.

-Educational Resources: Access thorough educational materials to learn about basic investing skills and financial goals.
+Educational Resources: Access detailed educational resources to build your investing knowledge and set clear financial goals.

 Other Accounts for Minors